-Below, a vintage Tom Jones performs yet another hit single live on television in the 1960s, I'll Never Fall in Love Again.
+A vintage Tom Jones performs yet another of his hit singles live on television in the 1960s, I'll Never Fall in Love Again.

 Tom Jones was knighted in 2006 by Queen Elizabeth II for his contribution to music; he had previously been awarded an Order of the British Empire (OBE) in 1999.

 The 2012 Tom Jones cover of Leonard Cohen's Tower of Song (1988) reflected where Jones was at that time in his life, and of his need to sing.
-Below, Tom Jones performs Tower of Song in the official VEVO music video for the single.
+Tom Jones performs Tower of Song in the official VEVO music video for the single, below.